Big Tesco shareholders oppose $4.7 billion Booker deal

-LONDON Two of Tesco's (TSCO.L) biggest shareholders have called on the supermarket group to withdraw its 3.7 billion pound ($4.7 billion) agreed offer for wholesaler Booker (BOK.L), potentially casting doubt on the deal's progress.
+LONDON Two of Tesco Plc's (TSCO.L) biggest shareholders have called on the supermarket group to withdraw its 3.7 billion-pound ($4.7 billion) agreed offer for wholesaler Booker Group Plc (BOK.L), potentially casting doubt on the deal's progress.

 Schroder Investment Management (SDR.L) and Artisan Partners, Tesco's third and fourth largest investors with stakes of 4.49 and 4.48 percent respectively, both said on Monday they were against the transaction.